 How do I know which type of capacitor to use?

 Choose based on your circuit needs.
-Use electrolytic capacitors for power filtering, ceramic capacitors for decoupling, and film capacitors for audio or precision applications.
+Use electrolytic for power filtering, ceramic for decoupling, and film for audio or precision applications.

-What happens if I reverse the polarity of a polarized capacitor?
+What happens if I reverse the polarity of a polarized cap?

 Can I use a multimeter to test a capacitor?